 Besides the traditional check in and out of materials, the Circulation Services unit provides several specialty services for library users.
 Circulation provides access to technology such as laptops, video projectors and calculators; manages user accounts (including billing and special borrower services); notary services, and connecting users to the vast collection of library resources available.

-The Circulation Service desk is located at the south entrance on the first floor of the Hesburgh Library.
+The Circulation/Information service desks are located at the south entrance on the first floor of the Hesburgh Library, and in the lower level of Hesburgh Library.

 Notre Dame, IN 46556